SK-CERT/ansible-role-elk/beats/filebeat/README.md

 Role Variables
 --------------

-configuration: <the entire yaml configuration to be stored in the filebeat configuration file>
+filebeat_configuration: <the entire yaml configuration to be stored in the filebeat configuration file>

-filebeat:
-  enabled: <bool, enable the service on startup>
-  state: <enum, state of the systemd service>

 Dependencies
 ------------